 - Enhanced industrial safety

-It is certainly a worthwhile space to watch as the developments here bring about the biggest industry revolution of the Internet era but also because most Internet of Things deployments today happen in the Industrial Internet of Things and, specifically in manufacturing and factory environments.
+It is certainly a worthwhile space to watch as the developments here bring about the biggest industry revolution of the Internet era but also because most Internet of Things deployments today happen in the Industrial Internet of Things and, specifically in manufacturing and smart factories.

 The industries and evolutions in IIoT